Azure/reddog-aks-workshop/README.md

 Hands-on workshop to guide learning Azure Kubernetes Service (AKS) and deploy successful cloud native applications.

-This repository leverages the [reddog applicaton codebase](https://github.com/Azure/reddog-code).
+This repository leverages the [reddog applicaton codebase](https://github.com/Azure/reddog-code) and is created by the Global Black Belt Team from Microsoft.

 ## Workshop Modules